Fluvanna County Public Schools Department of Food Services

 Meals will be provided, on a first come, first served basis as follows:

-Meal pick up is available at Fluvanna County High School from 7 to 4 on Tuesday, Wednesday & Thursday of every week.
-Pre-arranged meal delivery service is on Monday of every week.
+Meal pick up is available at Fluvanna County High School from 7 to 3 on Wednesday of every week.

 For more information contact: FCPS Food Services at 434-589-4344 or visit http://fluco.org/food-services-home/.